Dragonfly Peace—a Garden Fairy Story for Children

 Today was the first sunny Saturday of summer, a perfect day to spend outside.
 Jenny crept through the back garden, making sure she only stepped on the pavers scattered around as a footpath.
 She did not want to stand on any little people!

-Crouching by the marigolds, she peered inside one of the flowers.
+Crouching by the marigolds, she peered inside a flower.
 There was her friend Meredith, sitting cross-legged in the middle of it, eating a breadcrumb.

 “Hi Meredith,” Jenny whispered, not wanting to frighten her.
 Meredith sprang to her feet and shouted, “Thank goodness you came.
 I’ve been waiting for you!”